This post contains my solutions to 3 crypto challs:

 # okay decompiling drm.pyc

-with the meta and hash taken from the meta.dat
+and gets meta and hash from meta.dat

 and hash.dat